machevres6/machevres6/README.md

 #### On a personal Note:

 Most of the professional work I have done is done privately (for companies that do not open souce).
-I would like to start participating more on open-source projects and contribute a little more in this amazing community.
+I would like to start participating more on open-source projects and contribute a little more in this amazing community